kllarena07/sql-html-todo/README.md

 # A Simple SQL To-Do App

-This project was born out of my desire to learn SQL.
-I've chosen SQLite as my database of choice for its light footprint and local storage capabilities.
-The app uses Express.js for managing server requests and plain HTML to keep things straightforward on the frontend.
+I decided to create this project to learn some basic SQL operations.
+I've chosen SQLite for its light footprint and local storage capabilities, Express.js for a lightweight Javascript server framework, and plain HTML to keep things straightforward on the frontend.

+This has been a fun little journey into the world of SQL.
+A lot of different things need to be added to this project, like LOTs of sanitization for security issues and rendering a message when there are no todos.
+If you find something interesting or have suggestions, let me know!

 ## Technologies Used